larsondg2000/SEC-10K-and-10Q-Reports/README.md

         - Ticker
         - Report type
         - Number of reports

-1a) Get JSON file for company, tickers, CIK, and exchange and save to root directory.
-    Run once to save the json file 'download_json()'

 2) Get CIK for ticker and generate url for report filings
     * function: ticker_to_cik